-Introduction by Johannes Pinl, CEO and Founder of MARSS
+Introduction by Johannes Pinl, Founder and CEO of MARSS

 I founded MARSS based on the idea that leveraging innovation and technology could help protect what mattered most.
 What started as a concept for an autonomous vessel docking system back in 2005, has quickly evolved into a diverse tech company now protecting millions of lives across the globe in all domains, from critical infrastructure to military and civil assets.